asamuzaK/urlSanitizer/README.md

 ## isURI(uri)

-Determines whether the given URI is valid.
+Verify if the given URI is valid.

 ### Parameters